 There were no dividends proposed or paid in PTF2.
 PTF2 is a private company so there is no quoted market price available.

-The Group has reversed the share of profits raised in the prior year as the directors have become aware that the Group will not receive the profits going forward.
+The Group has reversed the share of profits raised in 2022 as the directors have become aware that the Group will not receive the profits going forward.